lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Notes/7-08 - 7-14; Recursive Backtracking.md

 		- ![[Pasted image 301.png]]

 - **When to use Recursive Backtracking**
-	- to generate all possible solutions - *generatring permutations*
+	- to generate all possible solutions
+		- generatring permutations
+		- generate all possible subsets of a given set
 - --> find best possible solution
 - --> determine if a certain solution exists
-	- you can also generate all possible subsets of a given set

 ### Generating Permutations
 - [] Unscrambling words - *generatring permutations*